Tarzan's Deadly Silence: Production notes

 Jock Mahoney's first appearance in Tarzan films was as Coy Banton, a villain opposite Gordon Scott's Tarzan in the 1960 film Tarzan the Magnificent.
 He took over the role of the Ape Man in 1962's Tarzan Goes to India.
 This was followed by his final turn as Tarzan in Tarzan's Three Challenges (1963).

 Woody Strode portrayed Ramo in Tarzan's Fight for Life (1958), and Khan in Tarzan's Three Challenges (1963).

+Release

+The film opened April 22, 1970 at Loew's Mid-City Theatre in St. Louis and grossed $4,500 in its week there in a double bill with Day of Anger.